 Below are a few ways you can get the most bang for your blog:

 It’s important to build relationships with relevant blogs, brands, or publishers.
 This ultimately builds your brand and makes your blog awareness a lot higher than others.
-Asking others to link to your content in return of you linking back to their content gives you a connection that benefits both parties.
-In any industry, this is very important because it allows other bloggers to endorse you and build a bigger audience.
+Asking others to link to your content in return for you linking back to their content gives you a connection that benefits both parties.
+This strategy is very important because it allows other bloggers to endorse you and build a bigger audience.

 Not all of your potential customers are online or on the same social channel at the same time.
 Additionally, a customer might have read your article the first time and forgot to save it or forward it along to their co-worker.
 For these reasons, it’s essential that you reshare your content regularly across your social media and even in your newsletter.